-In a perfect future, what would your ideal life look like?
-How would you spend your time?
-Who would be by your side?
-It can be daunting to let ourselves speculate like this about the future.
-A Best Possible Self (BPS) exercise encourages you to imagine a future in which you have accomplished all your goals and things have gone as well as they possibly can.
+At first, it can feel daunting at first to let ourselves speculate like this.
+When approached strategically, however, it can actually help with our mood, expectations, and optimism regarding the future.
+Enter the Best Possible Self (BPS) exercise: A visualization activity that encourages you to imagine a future in which you have accomplished all your attainable goals, and that things have gone as well as they possibly can.

 What is the Best Possible Self visualization?